MoserMichael/datahelp/readme.md

                         filter a subset of column (comma delimited list of column names)
 ```

-Example
+Example:

-for an input table of the following form
+For an input table of the following form

 <table>
     <th>